 Fees and penalties

-There’s no origination fee, application fee or prepayment penalty with loans from Sallie Mae.
-It will, however, charge a late payment fee of 5 percent of the past due amount up to $25 and a returned check fee of up to $20.
+There’s no origination fee or application fee with loans from Sallie Mae.
+It will, however, charge a late payment fee of 5 percent of the past-due amount up to $25 and a returned check fee of up to $20.

 Repayment terms and grace period

-Undergraduate, graduate, MBA, health professions, dental school, medical school and law school student loans offer three main repayment options with a six-month grace period:
+Undergraduate, graduate, MBA, health professions, dental school, medical school and law school student loans offer three main repayment options:

-- Interest: You pay the interest on your loan while you’re in school and during the grace period.
+- Interest: With the interest-only option, you pay only the interest on your loan while you’re in school and during the grace period.
 After that period, you pay interest and principal on your loan.
-Sallie Mae says that freshman students could save 29 percent on their total loan cost by choosing this option.

 Sallie Mae gets an “A+” rating from the Better Business Bureau, the highest possible grade.
-The rating takes into account complaint history and whether the business has appropriately responded to complaints, resolved them in a timely matter and if it’s made a good faith effort to resolve those complaints.
+The rating takes into account complaint history and whether the business has appropriately responded to complaints, resolved them in a timely manner and made a good faith effort to resolve those complaints.

 Here are the main steps to apply for a loan through Sallie Mae:

-- Start the loan application.
-Here you’ll answer questions and information about the loan amount desired, employment info, financial aid info and personal contacts.
+- Complete the loan application.
+Answer questions and information about the loan amount desired, employment info, financial aid info and personal contacts.

-- Submit the application and add a cosigner.
-You can choose to add a cosigner or apply on your own.
+- Add a co-signer if needed.
+You can choose to add a co-signer or apply on your own.
 Sallie Mae will review your credit history after you submit your application.

 - Finish the loan process.
-After completing the application, Sallie Mae might request additional info.
+After you complete the application, Sallie Mae might request additional info.
 If approved, you’ll choose a variable or fixed interest rate option and repayment option.
-Cosigners will need to accept the terms and sign as well.
+Co-signers will need to accept the terms and sign as well.
 Your eligibility will be certified with your school.